 Slowly, Vivenna nodded.
 She believed him.

 To the side, the guards took Vasher around to a changing screen.
 They obviously wanted to be certain none of his clothing was Awakened.
 He left a few moments later, wearing a wrap around his waist, but nothing else.
-His chest was cut and bruised, and Vivenna thought it humiliating that he would only be allowed such simple clothing.
+His chest was cut and bruised, and Vivenna thought it shameful that he should be forced to undergoe such humiliation.

 However, he suffered it, walking across the rooftop with an escort.
-Siri stood in the distance, watching.
+Siri stood in the distance, watching the Lifeless churn dust in the distance.

 She’s changed so much, Vivenna thought, shaking her head.
 When did she become so regal, with that commanding bearing and ability to keep her hair black?
 Her little sister, no longer quite as little, seemed to wear the expensive dress well.
 It fit her.
 Odd.

+As Vasher approached, Siri walked back over, eyes watching him keenly.
+She no longer seemed to take pride in being unimportant.
+She wanted to be involved.

 Vasher arrived, and Susebron dismissed the guards.
 Behind him, the jungles extended to the north, toward Idris.

 Vasher glanced at Vivenna, and she thought he might tell her to go.
 However, he finally just turned away from her, looking resigned.